 - investigating fraud within the administration of the Medicaid program.

 Violations of state law are prosecuted under the most applicable statute including theft, falsifying a government record, or Medicaid fraud.
 The Medicaid Control Fraud Unit does not investigate fraud committed by Medicaid recipients, only providers.
 The Texas Health and Human Services Commission Office of Inspector General is responsible for investigating Medicaid recipient fraud.

 Texas Medicaid Fraud Prevention Act

-The Texas Medicaid Fraud Prevention Act contained in Chapter 36 of the Texas Human Resources Code, is an instrumental piece of legislation that was enacted in 1995 and often used to fight healthcare fraud in Texas.
-Under Texas’s Medicaid Fraud Prevention Act, persons may be liable for knowingly submitting false or fraudulent claims to the state’s Medicaid program.
+The Texas Medicaid Fraud Prevention Act, contained in Chapter 36 of the Texas Human Resources Code, is an instrumental piece of legislation that was enacted in 1995 and often used to fight healthcare fraud in Texas.
+Under Texas’s Medicaid Fraud Prevention Act, individuals may be liable for knowingly submitting false or fraudulent claims to the state’s Medicaid program.
 The act also has a provision that allows for a reward that goes to the individual who reports fraudulent activity or abuse of funds in the state Medicaid program.
-The reward may not exceed five percent of the amount of the penalty that results.
+The reward may not exceed 5 percent of the amount of the penalty that results.
 Also the act provides protection for those who act as whistleblowers against retaliation from their employers.

 Federal Laws Governing Medicare/Medicaid Fraud

 These federal laws are some of the more commonly used criminal and civil statutes the government can impose upon individuals or organizations that commit fraud in the Medicare Program, including Medicare Parts C and D, and the Medicaid Program.
-Violations of these laws may result in denial of claims, Civil Monetary Penalties, denial from participation in federal health care programs, and criminal and civil liability.
+Violations of these laws may result in denial of claims, civil monetary penalties, denial from participation in federal health care programs, and criminal and civil liability.